-Several of the top UK universities require a modern foreign language at GCSE Grade C or above for entry onto some of their courses; e.g. it is a requirement for studying English Literature at Edinburgh, Durham and Warwick universities.
-Universities in the South of Ireland require a GCSE in one Modern Language for entry onto most of their courses - this modern language can be Irish or Spanish.
+Several of the top UK universities require a modern foreign language at GCSE Grade C or above for entry onto some of their courses.
+Traditional universities in the South of Ireland require a GCSE in one Modern Language for entry onto most of their courses - this modern language can be Irish or Spanish.
+Please check individual universities for up to date criteria.